Dominick Minicucci

 Dominick Minicucci Jr. (born January 10, 1969) is an American gymnast.
 He was a member of the United States men's national artistic gymnastics team and competed at the 1988 Summer Olympics and the 1992 Summer Olympics.

+Minicucci won several gold medals representing New York City in gymnastics at the Empire State Games.
+However, due to a scheduling conflict, he was unable to compete in the qualifiers for the 1983 edition and instead qualified as a member of New York City's team handball squad.